News & Trending Shopping & Deals News

 fotofabrika/Adobe salesman shows color swatches to lady customer

 Most furniture associates have a sales target to meet.
-They also get paid over and above this through commission.
-But, if they don’t meet the sales figures expected, they could lose their job.
+They also get paid above and beyond this through commission.
+But if they don’t meet the expected sales figures, they could lose their jobs.

 If you spend a few hours talking to a sales member, they answer all of your questions, and you’re sold on the purchase but then leave empty-handed, they’ve lost those earnings.